Scotland’s Kitzmiller; we need your help

 Links to science-denying sites are nofollow

-Posted on November 5, 2014, in Creationism, Education, Evolution in general, Politics, Scotland and tagged C4ID, Creationism, evolution denial, Kitzmiller v Dover, Parliamentary petition, Scottish Secular Society, Wedge Strategy.
+Posted on November 5, 2014, in Creationism, Education, Politics, Scotland and tagged C4ID, Creationism, evolution denial, Kitzmiller v Dover, Parliamentary petition, Scottish Secular Society, Wedge Strategy.
 Bookmark the permalink.
 8 Comments.